-Save the Date cards are typically sent out 4 to 12 months before your wedding date to notify your guests that you are getting married, especially if it is during a holiday weekend or if they need to travel.
+Save the Date cards should be sent out 4 to 12 months before your wedding date to notify your guests that you are getting married, especially during a holiday weekend or if they need to travel.

-Mail all invites 6-8 weeks prior to your event date so your guests have ample time to make plans to attend.
-If you have out of town guests, make sure to send them out at least 8 weeks in advance, and at least 10-12 weeks in advance for out of the country guests.
-This will allow your guests adequate time to respond and ensure you will get a reliable head count before your event.
+Mail all invites 6-8 weeks before your event date so your guests have ample time to plan to attend.
+If you have out-of-town guests, send them out at least eight weeks in advance and 10-12 weeks in advance for out-of-the-country guests.
+Thus allowing your guests adequate time to respond and ensure you will get a reliable headcount before your event.